 Search for heirs and the Statute of Limitations

-As the processing of the applications has been completed, the General Settlement Fund’s main task now lies in seeking to reestablish contact with the applicants where contact has been lost and tracing the heirs or legal successors of applicants who have passed away in order to be able to carry out the payments.
-As many applicants have passed away during the course of the proceedings, it is necessary to trace the persons eligible to receive the payments in order to be able to conclude the pending proceedings.
-This processes of tracing and confirming legal successors of applicants who have passed away is extremely time-consuming.
+Once the processing of the applications had been completed, the General Settlement Fund’s main task lay in seeking to reestablish contact with the applicants where contact had been lost and tracing the heirs or legal successors of applicants who had passed away in order to be able to carry out the payments.
+Since many applicants passed away during the course of the proceedings, it was necessary to trace the persons eligible to receive the payments in order to be able to conclude the pending proceedings.
+This processes of tracing and confirming legal successors of applicants who have passed away was extremely time-consuming.

-The information in the file of the late applicant serves as a starting point for tracing his/her heirs.
-Internet research is then carried out and enquiries are made with the Austrian Pension Insurance Company, Austrian embassies and victims’ organizations in Austria and abroad.
-Besides trying to make contact with potential heirs, the most time-consuming step is obtaining the relevant inheritance documents in order to be able to substantiate the status as eligible heir.
-Upon receipt of the national inheritance documents, the decision on the resumption of proceedings is prepared for the Claims Committee.
-Following the Claims Committee’s decision on the resumption of proceedings, the proceedings are resumed with the heirs.
+The information in the file of the late applicant served as a starting point for tracing his/her heirs.
+Internet research was then carried out and enquiries made with the Austrian Pension Insurance Company, Austrian embassies and victims’ organizations in Austria and abroad.
+Besides trying to make contact with potential heirs, the most time-consuming step was obtaining the relevant inheritance documents in order to be able to substantiate the status as eligible heir.
+Upon receipt of the national inheritance documents, the decision on the resumption of proceedings was prepared for the Claims Committee.
+Following the Claims Committee’s decision on the resumption of proceedings, the proceedings were resumed with the heirs.

 The latest statistics on the search for heirs can be found at the procedural statistics.